Pima Air & Space Museum: Overview

-A large number of the museum's aircraft are displayed outside with the remainder located in one of the museum's four display hangars.
+A large number of the museum's aircraft are displayed outside with the remainder located in one of the museum's six display hangars.
 In addition to the display hangars, the museum has a restoration hangar.

-Opened to the public in May 1976 with 48 aircraft then on display, the Museum's main hangar houses an SR-71A Blackbird, an A-10 Warthog, a United States Air Force Through the Years exhibit, and a mock-up of a control tower.
+Opened to the public in May 1976 with 48 aircraft then on display, the museum's main hangar houses an SR-71A Blackbird, an A-10 Warthog, a United States Air Force Through the Years exhibit, and a mock-up of a control tower.

 The museum is adjacent to Davis-Monthan Air Force Base.
 The 309th Aerospace Maintenance and Regeneration Group (AMARG), affiliated with the base, also known as the "Graveyard of Planes" or "The Boneyard", is the largest aircraft storage and preservation facility in the world.

 History

 The museum opened to the public on May 8, 1976.
 In early 1982 the first hangar on the site was completed.
 A second was built in 1987, a third in 1992, and a fourth in 1994.
+After running into difficulty in the late 1990s, the museum recovered and continued expanding.

 In 2012, the museum collaborated with artists, in The Boneyard Project, to place some abandoned aircraft on display as canvases for art.

-During 2015, Boeing donated to the museum a flight test 787 aircraft which is the second ever built.
+During 2015, Boeing donated to the museum a flight test 787 aircraft which is the second built.
 It is exhibited in the colors of the 787 customer, ANA.